Free complement method with Gaussian expanded complements: hierarchical decontraction to mitigate the exponential wall before selection: Introduction

 This exponential complexity may be alleviated by quantum computing \cite{feynman1982simulating, aspuru2005simulated,mcardle2020quantum}, screening from bounds \cite{barca2017three,thompson2019integral}, selection scheme \cite{huron1973iterative,holmes2016heat,tubman2016deterministic,pineda2021chembot,schmerwitz2025neural,casier2026machine}, machine learning \cite{nakashima2020free,pfau2020ab,corzo2021learning,pineda2021chembot,schmerwitz2025neural,casier2026machine}, and tensor network \cite{verstraete2023density,white2023early,baiardi2020transcorrelated}.

-Since the non-relativistic many-electron Hamiltonian \cite{nakatsuji2005general} (or potential by the p-alone method \cite{nakatsuji2022accurate}) and the $g$ functions \cite{nakatsuji2005general,nakatsuji2022accurate,nakatsuji2024accurate} contain one and two-electron operators and functions, for an initial wavefunction with a single complement function, it is expected that order 1 describes correlation originated from the generated one- and two-electron functions.
+Since the non-relativistic many-electron Hamiltonian \cite{nakatsuji2005general} (or potential by the p-alone method \cite{nakatsuji2022accurate}) and the $g$ functions \cite{nakatsuji2005general,nakatsuji2022accurate,nakatsuji2024accurate} contain one and two-electron operators and functions, for an initial wavefunction with a single complement function, it is expected that order 1 includes correlations originated from the generated one- and two-electron functions.
+Notice for hydrogen atom, higher-order complement functions can have further correction, if the initial wavefunction is not the exact solution \cite{nakatsuji2009does}.
+Therefore, order 1 can also bring corrections at one-electron level.
 At order 2, this would include two- to four-electron functions.

 The aforementioned view suggests a possibility to construct a hierarchy of decontractions that associates to the complement functions generated by the $g$ functions.
 To be more specific, the decontraction is performed with the Gaussian expansion, Eq. \eqref{gauss_expansion}, of the Slater function, which has the distinct exponent introduced by the $g$ function (different from the initial wavefunction).
-The flexibilities of the decontracted Gaussian expanded complement functions and the exponential-type convergence, \cite{klopper1986gaussian, kutzelnigg1994theory,bakken2004expansion,mckemmish2012gaussian,kutzelnigg2013expansion,bachmayr2014error,shaw2020completeness} and Refs. \cite{kutzelnigg1996convergence,wang2013rates} for two-electron convergence, are thus adopted in describing the associated electron correlations.
+The flexibilities of the decontracted Gaussian-expanded complement functions and the exponential-type convergence, \cite{klopper1986gaussian, kutzelnigg1994theory,kutzelnigg1996convergence,Kutzelnigg2011OWR,kutzelnigg2012rate,bakken2004expansion,mckemmish2012gaussian,kutzelnigg2013expansion,bachmayr2014error,shaw2020completeness} and Refs. \cite{kutzelnigg1996convergence,wang2013rates} for two-electron convergence, are thus adopted in describing the associated electron correlations.
 The exponential wall of the variational coefficients will be postponed to high orders.